-At December 31, 2020, Soulpepper had a pending insurance claim due to cancelled performances and theatre closure due to COVID-19, which was still under review, and as a result, no amount was recorded in these financial statements.
-Subsequent to year-end, the claim was settled in the amount of \$721 which will be recognized in the 2021 financial statements.
+In 2020, Soulpepper filed an insurance claim for losses related to 2020 cancelled performances and theatre closure in response to COVID-19.
+In 2021, the claim was settled in the amount of \$721 which is recognized on the statement of operations.